-CAROL: Let’s pick something to start off a nursery rhyme like MoMo, Tum Tum or Lord Stuffing Ham.
+CAROL: Let’s pick something out of a nursery rhyme like MoMo, Tum Tum or Lord Stuffing Ham.

-KAHN: Go with the stuffed ham and bring out those Tibetan Yak Burgers.
+KHAN: Go with the stuffed ham and bring out those Yak Burger Bites.

-HOST: I don’t think Entrée Entreats has a yak line.
+HOST: I don’t think we have a yak line either.
 Is that a problem?

 DALE: Looks like you have a yak to go find.